aragon/evm-mirror/README.md

 ## The Problem

 Smart contract audits are performed against a specific Git commit hash, and contract source code is typically verified on block explorers like Etherscan.

 But a critical verification gap remains: how can you check that the code verified on-chain is the *exact* same code that was audited?

-Manually comparing dozens of files for multiple contracts and chains is tedious, time-consuming, and prone to error.
-EVM Mirror automates this process, providing a definitive answer in seconds.
+Manually comparing 50 files for each contract on multiple chains is tedious, time-consuming, and prone to error.
+EVM Mirror automates this process and provides an answer in seconds.

 ## Why EVM Mirror?

 - **Foundry First**: Built for Foundry projects, it automatically handles `remappings.txt` to correctly resolve import paths.
+It can also work in other environments with the appropriate remappings as well.
+- **Minimal Requirements**:
-- **Minimal Requirements**: No Python, no Docker, and no GitHub personal access tokens.
-All you need is a list of contract addresses, your local Git repository, and an Etherscan API key for certain networks.
+  - No Python, no Docker.
+No GitHub personal access tokens.
+  - You just need a list of contract addresses, your local Git repository and an Etherscan API key for certain networks.
 - **Modern and Flexible**:
   - Supports Etherscan's V2 multi-chain API, allowing a single API key to work across all supported networks.
   - Automatically detects the endpoint for the given Chain ID (Etherscan, Routescan).
   - Can be used as a standalone binary or as a Deno script within your existing TypeScript/JavaScript projects.
+- **Secure by default**
+  - Deno's permission model prevents supply chain attacks from indirect NPM dependencies.
+  - Minimal permissions enabled (network and read-only file access).
+  - Minimal dependencies.
+EVM Mirror only uses `@std/cli`, `@std/path` and `@libs/diff` from JSR.

 ## Get Started